algolia/algoliasearch-netlify/docs/Extraction.md

 ## Executing Javascript

-If your website needs it, for example if you have a React application without server-side rendering, you can enable Javascript rendering by setting the `renderJavascript` option in your [netlify.toml](/plugin/README.md#inputs)
+If your website needs it, for example if you have a React application without server-side rendering, you can enable Javascript rendering by setting the `renderJavaScript` option in your [netlify.toml](/plugin/README.md#inputs)

 ## Password protection